THE ONE WHO RAN AWAY

 “Well, I hope so,” Merrill says.

 “Uh, I don’t know.”
 Merrill is silent for a moment, shakes his head.
-“I’m not sure.
-How about you?”
+“I’m not sure.”

 “I guess there is something, but it happened so long ago I don’t remember a lot of it.
 Or maybe what I remember isn’t exactly what happened.”
 He tells a condensed version, leaving out many of the details.